Keith Henderson (artist): Second World War

 At the start of the Second World War, Henderson was one of the first two artists, alongside Paul Nash, appointed as a full-time salaried artist to the Air Ministry by the War Artists' Advisory Committee, WAAC.
 Henderson was sent to RAF bases in Scotland but was frustrated to find that William Rothenstein, although not contracted to WAAC at the time, had already visited many of the same bases and made many of the portrait drawings Henderson was due to paint.
 This led Henderson to concentrate on ground crew, aircraft hangars, repair shops and runways.
 Although the painting An Improvised Test of an Under-carriage provoked fury in the Air Ministry and contributed to Henderson's six-month contract not being extended, it was among the artworks shown at the first WAAC Britain at War exhibition at the Museum of Modern Art in New York in May 1941.
 The painting shows a man jumping up and down on the wing of a Lockheed Hudson to test the undercarriage.

 Although disappointed his appointment had not been extended, Henderson continued to paint war subjects.
-Among these paintings was Loading Gantry for Pluto, which shows the giant gantry at W. T. Glover and Co. used for preparing the cables to be laid under the Channel to supply fuel to Allied forces in France.
+Among these paintings was Loading Gantry for Pluto, which shows the giant gantry at W. T. Glover and Co. used for preparing the pipelines to be laid under the Channel to supply fuel to Allied forces in France.

 Later life

 After the Second World War Henderson continued to paint, although his style changed somewhat.
 By the 1970s he was painting groups of figures in minimal settings, often against all-white backgrounds.
 His wife, Helen died in 1971 "after nearly sixty perfectly wonderful years together".
 After an interval of great heart searching he moved to London, having sold their Scottish home and his complete collection of pictures and books.
 During the last twenty years of his life, Henderson engraved over sixty illustrations for a book on Assyrian, Egyptian and Greek mythology which he titled Creatures and Personages, but which remained unpublished at the time of his death.

 Henderson was the subject of a solo exhibition at the Palter/ Sands Gallery in Bristol in 1980.
-He was an active member, and major benefactor, of the Royal Watercolour Society until his death in 1982 in South Africa.
+He was an active member, and major benefactor, of the Royal Watercolour Society until his death in 1982 in Elgin, South Africa.
 Works by Henderson are held in numerous Scottish collections, as well as the Imperial War Museum, the RAF Museum and the National Gallery of Canada.